Home > Analyses > Technology > IPG Photonics Corporation

 Opportunities

-- Innovation in integrated laser systems
+- innovation in high-power laser systems

 Threats

-- Intense competition in semiconductor sector
+- intense competition in semiconductors

 Stock Price Action Analysis